|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See CBRE long-term trend chart] A long-term uptrend had started on October 27, 2023 at 64.63 and reached 174.27 on February 10, 2026.
 CBRE gained -109.64 points, or -169.64%, in 119 weeks.
 The chart has formed a Rising Channel chart pattern.
-The uptrend support line (141.69) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-CBRE may retest the broken support line.
-It is considered to be a resistance line now.
+The uptrend support line (143.82) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Weekly Technical Indicators: [See CBRE weekly technical indicators chart] Weekly Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly strongly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See CBRE weekly technical indicators chart] Weekly Lane's Stochastic is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
+Use the following link to access Lane's Stochastic help.
 The weekly MACD line is below its signal line since February 6, 2026.
 This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 | |